Our Mission Statement

-- You can become a Friend of Hobbs Farm and help with Farming for Food Kitchens or other chores like weeding the Children's Garden (contact Pat Killian or Elizabeth Takakjian)
+- Become a Friend of Hobbs Farm and help with Farming for Food Kitchens or other chores like weeding the Children's Garden (contact Pat Killian or Elizabeth Takakjian)

-- You could be our representative with the Long Island Jobs with Justice group.
+- Be our representative with the Long Island Jobs with Justice group.

 - Bring toiletries and nonperishable food items with you to Sunday services and drop them in the Food Pantry Basket in our lobby.
 You can deliver our Food Pantry items or help out at the local community dinner.